-Police: Son of Rep. John Conyers found safe in Houston
+Police: U.S. Rep. John Conyers’ son found safe

 The youngest son of U.S. Rep. John Conyers Jr. was reported missing this week, but has been found safe by police in Houston.

 Houston police spokesman Kese Smith said Carl Conyers was found by University of Houston police about 1 a.m.
 CST Friday morning in his apartment complex located on the 3700 block of Southmore.